-There are many benefits that blockchain technology could bring to supply chains, they include:
+There are many benefits that blockchain technology could bring to SCs including:

-- tracing the origin (the entire provenance) of the product/process, that is verifiable, thus preventing counterfeits - improved trust among the members because every member has the same verified information - improvement in data integrity because any incorrect information can be easily traced to the member who entered the incorrect information - IoT (Internet of Things) devices can be easily connected to the supply chain and the data is available throughout the supply chain thus ensuring the products conform to the requirements (e.g. pick and pack dates, storage temperatures, transportation routes, etc.) - financial transactions happen quickly - helps to achieve JIT production.
+- tracing the origin (provenance) of the product/process, that is verifiable, thus preventing counterfeits - improved trust among the members because every member has the same verified information

+- improvement in data integrity because any incorrect information can be easily traced to the member who entered it - IoT (Internet of Things) devices can be easily connected to the SC and the data is available throughout the SC thus ensuring the products conform to the requirements (e.g., pick and pack dates, storage temperatures, etc.) - financial transactions happen quickly - helps to achieve JIT production.